 Dr. Maxwell has had 11 articles and book chapters published in professional counseling journals and textbooks and has presented at 22 national, state and local conferences over the span of his professional career.
 His research interests, publications and presentations have included the following areas: Multiple Heritage Population; Adolescent Development; School Counselor Advocacy, Training, and Interventions; Multicultural Counseling Appreciation and Sensitivity; Middle School to High School Student Transition; Developing Resiliency in At-risk clients; and Sport Counseling.

-Karisma Morton's research explores how inequality in mathematics education occurs, particularly for minoritized students.
+Karisma Morton is an Assistant Professor of Mathematics Education.
+Her research explores inequality in mathematics education, particularly for minoritized students.
 Central to her research is a focus on gender and race/ethnicity, as well as their intersection, with the recognition that the specific experiences of certain race/ethnicity-gender groups (e.g., Black males) cannot be captured by looking at race/ethnicity and gender separately.
 Her research is composed of two strands of inquiry.
-The first focuses on examining inequalities in students’ opportunities to learn mathematics through quantitative analyses of largescale district and national datasets.
+The first focuses on examining inequalities in students’ opportunities to learn mathematics through quantitative analyses of large-scale district and national datasets.
 The second strand of inquiry explores the impact of well-designed and reform-based mathematics curriculum and pedagogy for promoting mathematical literacy for all students.
 When exploring these strands, Karisma is particularly interested in the influence of school context (e.g., school racial/ethnic composition) on learning opportunities, experiences and outcomes.
 Much of Morton's interest in inequality in mathematics education stems from her ten years as a high school mathematics teacher in a Title I school serving a predominantly Black and Latinx student population.

 Sailors actively works with literacy teachers and literacy coaches in the USA and teachers, literacy coaches, and literacy specialists in Chile, Malawi, Mozambique, and South Africa.
-Her work with teachers and literacy coaches has culminated in a book she co-authored with Logan Manning, Justice-Oriented Literacy Coaching: Toward Transformative Practices — anticipated release in October 2019 by Routledge.
+Her work with teachers and literacy coaches has culminated in a book she co-authored with Logan Manning, Justice-Oriented Literacy Coaching: Toward Transformative Practices.

 Amanda E. Vickery is an Assistant Professor of Social Studies Education/Race in Education at the University of North Texas.
 She teaches undergraduate and graduate courses in elementary social studies methods.
 Her research focuses on how Black women teachers utilize experiential and community knowledge to reconceptualize the construct of citizenship.
 Additionally, she explores Black women as critical citizens within the U.S. civic narrative.
 Her scholarship has been published in Theory and Research in Social Education, Urban Education, Race, Ethnicity and Education, Curriculum Inquiry, Journal of Social Studies Research, Multicultural Perspectives, Gender and Education, The High School Journal, Social Studies Research and Practice, and The International Journal of Multicultural Education.
 Dr. Vickery is active in the social studies community serving on the Executive Board of the College and University Faculty Assembly (CUFA) of the National Council for the Social Studies (NCSS) as the Social Justice Chair and board liaison to the Scholars of Color Faculty Forum of CUFA.
 She is also an Affiliate Faculty Board Member for the K-12 Black History Research Consortium for the Carter Center for K-12 Black History Education.
 Dr. Vickery is a former middle school social studies teacher.